Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

 \subsubsection{Style loss}

-Inspired by~\cite{liu2018image}, we introduce a style loss $L_{style}$ to enforce the style of the completed area as similar as possible to the ground-truth image.
+Inspired by~\cite{liu2018image}, we introduce a style loss $L_{style}$ to enforce the style of the hallucinated face image to be similar to the ground-truth one.
 The style loss $L_{style}$ is defined as:

-where $\phi_{n}(\cdot)$ represents the extracted feature maps of the n-th layer in VGG-16~\cite{simonyan2014very}, and we use the pool1, pool2 and pool3 layers. $K_{n} = 1 /\left(C_{n} \cdot H_{n} \cdot W_{n}\right)$ is a normalization factor for the n-th VGG-16 layer. $C_{n}$, $H_{n}$, and $W_{n}$ are the channel number, height, and width of the feature maps, respectively.
+where $\phi_{n}(\cdot)$ represents the extracted feature maps of the n-th layer in VGG-16~\cite{simonyan2014very}, and we employ the pool1, pool2, and pool3 layers. $K_{n} = 1 /\left(C_{n} \cdot H_{n} \cdot W_{n}\right)$ is a normalization factor for the n-th VGG-16 layer. $C_{n}$, $H_{n}$, and $W_{n}$ are the channel number, height, and width of the extracted feature maps, respectively.